-.1 WASTE MANAGEMENT AND DISPOSAL
+1. WASTE MANAGEMENT AND DISPOSAL

-.1 Separate waste materials for reuse and recycling in accordance with each specification section.
+1. Separate waste materials for reuse and recycling in accordance with each specification section.

-.2 SITE CONDITIONS
+2. SITE CONDITIONS

-- .1 Demolition of spray or trowel applied asbestos can be hazardous to health.
-Should material resembling spray or trowel-applied asbestos be encountered, stop work and notify Contract Administrator and City of Winnipeg immediately.
-Do not proceed until written instructions have been received from Contract Administrator. - .2 Notify City of Winnipeg and Contract Administrator before disrupting building access or services.
+- 1. Demolition of spray or trowel applied asbestos can be hazardous to health.
+Should material resembling spray or trowel-applied asbestos be encountered, stop work and notify Consultant and City of Winnipeg immediately.
+Do not proceed until written instructions have been received from The City of Winnipeg. - 2.
+Notify City of Winnipeg and Consultant before disrupting building access or services.

-.3 PREPARATION
+3. PREPARATION

-- .1 Inspect building and site with City of Winnipeg and Contract Administrator and verify extent and location of items designated for removal, disposal, alternative disposal, recycling, salvage and items to remain. - .2 Locate and protect utilities.
-Preserve active utilities traversing site in operating condition. - .3 Notify and obtain approval of utility companies before starting demolition. - .4 Disconnect, cap, plug or divert, as required, existing public utilities within the property where they interfere with the execution of the work, in conformity with the requirements of the authorities having jurisdiction.
+- 1. Inspect building and site with City of Winnipeg and Consultant and verify extent and location of items designated for removal, disposal, alternative disposal, recycling, salvage and items to remain. - 2.
+Locate and protect utilities.
+Preserve active utilities traversing site in operating condition. - 3.
+Notify and obtain approval of utility companies before starting demolition. - 4.
+Disconnect, cap, plug or divert, as required, existing public utilities within the property where they interfere with the execution of the work, in conformity with the requirements of the authorities having jurisdiction.
 Mark the location of these and previously capped or plugged services on the site and indicate location (horizontal and vertical) on the record drawings.
-Support shore up and maintain pipes and conduits encountered - .5 Immediately notify Contract Administrator, Contract Administrator and utility company concerned in case of damage to any utility or service, designated to remain in place. - .6 Immediately notify the Contract Administrator should uncharted utility or service be encountered and await instruction in writing regarding remedial action.
+Support shore up and maintain pipes and conduits encountered - 5.
+Immediately notify Consultant and utility company concerned in case of damage to any utility or service, designated to remain in place. - 6.
+Immediately notify the Engineer should uncharted utility or service be encountered and await instruction in writing regarding remedial action.

-.4 PROTECTION
+4. PROTECTION

-- .1 Prevent movement, settlement, or damage to adjacent structures, utilities, and landscaping features and parts of building to remain in place.
-Provide bracing and shoring required. - .2 Protect existing items designated to remain and materials designated for salvage.
-In event of damage to such items, immediately replace or make repairs to approval of Contract Administrator and at no cost to the City of Winnipeg. - .3 Ensure that exposed areas of deck and/or roof are protected, and weather sealed before departing the site each day.
-Contractor to be responsible for remediation of any areas damaged due to lack of site protection. - .4 Keep noise, dust, and inconvenience to occupants to minimum. - .5 Protect building systems, services and equipment. - .6 Provide temporary dust screens, covers, railings, supports and other protection as required. - .7 Do Work in accordance with Section 01 35 24 Health and Safety Requirements.
+1. Prevent movement, settlement, or damage to adjacent structures, utilities, and landscaping features and parts of building to remain in place.
+Provide bracing and shoring required.

+- 2. Protect existing items designated to remain and materials designated for salvage.
+In event of damage to such items, immediately replace or make repairs to approval of Consultant and at no cost to the City of Winnipeg. - 3.
+Ensure that exposed areas of deck and/or roof are protected, and weather sealed before departing the site each day.
+Contractor to be responsible for remediation of any areas damaged due to lack of site protection. - 4.
+Keep noise, dust, and inconvenience to occupants to minimum. - 5.
+Protect building systems, services and equipment. - 6.
+Provide temporary dust screens, covers, railings, supports and other protection as required. - 7.
+Do Work in accordance with Section 01 35 24 Health and Safety Requirements.

-.5 SALVAGE
+5. SALVAGE

-- .1 Refer to demolition drawings and specifications for items to be salvaged for reuse. - .2 Remove items to be reused, store as directed by City of Winnipeg and Contract Administrator, and re-install under appropriate section of specification.
+- 1. Refer to demolition drawings and specifications for items to be salvaged for reuse. - 2.
+Remove items to be reused, store as directed by City of Winnipeg and Consultant, and re-install under appropriate section of specification.

-.6 SITE REMOVALS
+6. SITE REMOVALS

-- .1 Remove items as indicated. - .2 Transport material designated for disposal to approved facilities in accordance with applicable regulations.
+- 1. Remove items as indicated. - 2.
+Transport material designated for disposal to approved facilities in accordance with applicable regulations.
 Make arrangements with and obtain permits from authorities having jurisdiction for disposal of waste and debris.

-.7 DEMOLITION
+7. DEMOLITION

-- .1 Remove parts of existing building to permit new construction.
-Sort materials into appropriate piles for reuse and recycling. - .2 Trim edges of partially demolished building elements to tolerances as defined by Engineer to suit future use.
+- 1. Remove parts of existing building to permit new construction.
+Sort materials into appropriate piles for reuse and recycling. - 2.
+Trim edges of partially demolished building elements to tolerances as defined by Engineer to suit future use.

-.8 DISPOSAL
+8. DISPOSAL

-.1 Dispose of removed materials, to appropriate recycling facilities except where specified otherwise, in accordance with authority having jurisdiction.
+1. Dispose of removed materials, to appropriate recycling facilities except where specified otherwise, in accordance with authority having jurisdiction.

-.9 ROOF-TOP MECHANICAL & ELECTRICAL EQUIPMENT PROCESS
+9. ROOF-TOP MECHANICAL & ELECTRICAL EQUIPMENT PROCESS